liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Examples.rst

 desired relative and absolute solver tolerances, are provided in the input file ``input_heat2D.txt``.

-This program solves the problem with a DIRK method.
-This employs a Newton iteration with the PCG iterative linear solver, which itself uses a Jacobi preconditioner.
-The example uses the built-in finite-difference Jacobian-vector product routine, but supplies both the RHS and preconditioner setup/solve functions.
+As with the 1D version, this program solves the problem with a DIRK method, that itself uses a Newton iteration and PCG iterative linear solver.
+However, unlike the previous example, here the PCG solver is preconditioned using a single Jacobi iteration, and uses the built-in finite-difference Jacobian-vector product routine.

-20 outputs are printed at equal intervals, and run statistics are printed at the end.
+Additionally, this problem uses MPI and the ``NVECTOR_PARALLEL`` module for parallelization.

 Routines